 It’s great to know a lot about the exciting devices we use and the liquids we vape, but until we get beyond the current threats to vaping, it’s crucial that all vapers know something about the science, the law, and the politics.
 Every one of us should be able to briefly (and correctly!) answer basic questions and correct misunderstandings.
 We represent vaping to non-vapers.
 We need to know our stuff.

 The Nicotine Science and Policy site is a great source for science links and news stories (be sure to sign up for their email news digest).
 Dr. Konstantinos Farsalinos’s site contains his research, along with comments on other studies.
 ECITA maintains a list of research links, as does CASAA.
-The groundbreaking 2015 review by Public Health England is a must-read for all serious vapers.
-Chris Price’s site has lots of news and commentary, including links to Bill Godshall’s weekly collections of news and policy stories.
-Vapers.Org.UK has an excellent news section, and they offer have a daily digest available via email.
+The updated 2018 Public Health England report is a must-read for all serious vapers.
+Vapers.org.UK has an excellent news section, and they offer have a daily digest available via email.

 A lot of vaping advocates use Google Alerts to find stories about vaping around the world.
 It’s a handy way to catch news about legislation and regulations early, and to see trends in news coverage.

 2. Teach non-vapers the facts and gain their support.
 We need help!

 So post links to positive news and science stories on Facebook with some basic comments that will educate your friends who don’t vape.
 Talk to them.
 Get your non-vaping family and friends to see how important it is to offer smokers safer alternatives.
 I think this is the most important vaping advocacy of all.
 When you improve your own life with vaping, you’re also improving their lives.
 If they appreciate that, you’ll have them telling others about it too.
 We aren’t going to get anywhere just talking to each other!

 3. Write a letter to the editor for your local newspaper